Updated 25/09/2024

 Early treatment from a vet increases the likelihood of your dog making a full recovery.
 Treatment for grape or grape vine poisoning primarily focuses on preventing the further absorption of toxins and supporting kidney function.
 Treatment may include:

-• Induced vomiting: if ingestion was recent and your dog isn’t already vomiting, your vet may induce vomiting to expel the grapes or plant material from the stomach (make sure to never do this at home as it may result in your dog choking).
+- Induced vomiting: if ingestion was recent and your dog isn’t already vomiting, your vet may give medication to induce vomiting and expel the grapes or plant material from the stomach (make sure to never do this at home as it may result in your dog choking).

 Prevention